How to earn money writing greeting cards

 If you’d like to concentrate on just the writing, you’ll be better off pitching already existing greeting card companies.
-But if you’re an illustrator in addition to being a writer, and you enjoy creating new businesses, you may consider creating your own greeting card company, and selling your art directly do clients.
+But if you’re an illustrator in addition to being a writer, and you enjoy creating new businesses, you may consider creating your own greeting card company, and selling your art directly do clients or retailers.

 It’s beyond the scope of this post to go into all the details that need to be considered to start a greeting card business, so we’ll concentrate on the freelancing option for now.
 If you’d like to learn more about starting a greeting card company from the ground up, this post from How to Start an LLC gives you all the step-by-step details.
 But if you’re like me, and you’d rather just write, here’s how to get started freelance writing in this niche.

 2. Decide what kind of greeting cards you’d like to write